 McMillan’s latest dance work, The Long Way Home (2021), was commissioned by Black Mountain College Museum, and his seminal dance work, Black Lokes (2017), an authorized reconstruction of Trisha Brown’s Locus, has been written about by Alexander Schwan and theorist Magarita Dechelva.
 He has danced the works of Merce Cunningham, Dan Wagoner, Paul Taylor and many others.
 McMillan regularly presents his work at Dance Studies Association (DSA) and has been to selected to participate in think tanks such as the Black Performance Theory (BPT) working group (2019).

-McMillan’s performance works have been seen at venues such as the Bates Dance Festival of Bates College, Providence International Arts Festival (PVD), and The Dance Complex and Green Street Studios in Cambridge, Massachusetts, and in performance platforms such as the 2011 participatory event Beyond Text, London.
-He was a Five College Fellow for the 2013–14 academic year and Grant Wood Fellow for the 2016–17 academic year.
-His writing has been published in The Journal of Dance, Movement & Spiritualities, Kinebago, and Contact Quarterly.
+McMillan’s performance works have been featured at venues such as the Bates Dance Festival of Bates College, Providence International Arts Festival (PVD), the Dance Complex and Green Street Studios in Cambridge, Massachusetts as well as in performance platforms such as the participatory event Beyond Text, London (2011).
+He was a Five College Fellow for the 2013–2014 academic year and a Grant Wood Fellow for the 2016–2017 academic year.
+McMillan has been a guest artist at colleges and universities including Reed College, Amherst College, Middlebury College, Franklin and Marshall College and Roger Williams University.
+He has performed and collaborated with artist such as T. J. Dedeaux-Norris, Wendy Woodson, Netta Yerushalmy, Cathy Nicoli and Jonathan Gonzalez.
+His writing has appeared in multiple journals, including The Journal of Dance, Movement & Spiritualities, Liminalities and Contact Quarterly.